jack-avery/ansible-tf2network/README.md

 **`make base` can take a long time!**
 This is because it's downloading the full TF2 server.<br>
 **It is possible that Ansible will *SILENTLY* time out while waiting if it takes too long!**<br>
-Watch for `jackavery/base-tf2server` to show up in `docker image ls`.
+Watch for `jackavery/base-tf2server` to show up in `podman image ls`.
 If it's there, you can Ctrl+C Ansible.

 **Do not re-run `sbpp-install` once you've installed SB++!**
 This is because it starts the container with intent to install SourceBans++.<br>